manideepmamindlapally/manideepmamindlapally.github.io/index.md

 </style>
 Hello there, welcome to my homepage!

 My name is Manideep Mamindlapally.
-I am currently a final year dual-degree (Bachelors + Masters) student at **Indian Institute of Technology Kharagpur**, India.
+I am currently a final year dual-degree (5 yr.
+Bachelors + Masters) student at **Indian Institute of Technology Kharagpur**, India.
 My research interests are broadly in theoretical computer science.
-More specifically I have been interested and doing a fair bit of research in
+More specifically I have been interested and am doing a fair bit of research in
 -	Information Theory
 -	Cryptography
 -	Quantum Information Theory
--	Quantum Computation

 while working on different projects with [_Prof.
 Andreas Winter_](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556), [_Prof.
 Ligong Wang_](https://perso-etis.ensea.fr/ligong.wang/) and [_Prof.
 Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
 Check out more on the [Research](research) tab.
+I have also been reading up and am looking to explore
+- Computational Complexity
+- Quantum Computation

+I am currently looking for doctoral postions for research in these above fields.

 On this webpage here, I maintain a list of my publications under the [Publications](publications) tab.
 To get a better insight into my life so far have a look at my [Curriculum Vitae](CV).
 Or read an informal bio [about](about) me.
 I plan on writing any ideas or thoughts that occur to me on this [blog](blog) here as well.
 Click on the bubbles at the bottom of the page for my academic and other social links.